jotterson/sbom-validator/README.md

 ## Caveats

-The tools-python 'spdx' library on which this depends does not comply with the SPDX-2.1 standard, there is no support for multiple file types, and no support for multiple file checksums.
+The tools-python 'spdx' library on which this depends does not fully comply with the SPDX-2.1 standard, there is no support for multiple file types, and no support for multiple file checksums.
 Consequently, this currently uses a patched library.
 The patched library is currently at https://github.com/jotterson/tools-python

 J.B.
-Otterson 20211016
+Otterson 20211022